lanre-OG/Static-Analysis-Lab/README.md

 We will provide a work through using the steps itemized above on one of the checkers built into clang for easy comprehension.

-1.The first step is to generate a statement for the checker or weakness description.
+1. The first step is to generate a statement for the checker or weakness description.
 For this example we will use the description from clang checker:

                SC: Floating point variable used as loop counter